 - Begins learning the foundations of multiplication by adding the same number to itself (for example, 4+4) and grouping together the same number of objects to add up to more.

 - Understands and can break down a 3-digit number into groups of hundreds, tens, and ones.

-- Reads, writes and counts up to 1000, including being able to count by 5’s 10’s and 100’s.
+- Reads, writes, and counts up to 1000, and can count by 5’s, 10’s, and 100’s.

-- Compares 3-digit numbers, using the signs: >, < and =.
+- Compares 3-digit numbers, using the signs: >, <, and =.